silentshadow88/EntPack/README.md

 ## Disclaimer
 Please note that any modifications made to your IHU Atlas OS system may void the manufacturer's warranty and can potentially harm or damage your device.
 Use this guide at your own risk.
-We are not responsible for any malfunctions, errors, or damages that may occur as a result of using this guide
+Im not responsible for any malfunctions, errors, or damages that may occur as a result of using this guide

 ## Reference
 <img src="https://user-images.githubusercontent.com/124480402/222115044-2132ddf2-d4dc-44f9-a0c5-557f1dec6792.jpg" width=50% height=30%>

-## Enjoy your new app,reach me at https://t.me/silentshadow88 if you have any questions or others.
+## Enjoy your new app,reach me at https://t.me/silentshadow88 if you have any questions.

 ## Donate to my Cardano address:

 **Address:** addr1q8n7q8we6kywwrm5m3fphtam63xfznlu57upn427ddzvqe64tv9fylmdf7f6meuq2px52xydhpyqfjmz0e878wp940nsvkmuu5